 Late corporate tax filing in Singapore may cause fines or summons of directors for tax liabilities, depending on IRAS’s decision.

 For corporate tax filing in Singapore, your company must file ECI and Form C/C-S/C-S (Lite) with IRAS.
-The deadline for filing the former is within 3 months after a financial year end and for the latter is the last day of November in the year of assessment.
+For the former, the corporate tax filing deadline in Singapore is within 3 months after a financial year end and for the latter is the last day of November in the year of assessment.

 From YA 2020, your company is required to e-file Singapore tax returns.
 You need to log in to MyTax Portal and start the filing.
 After the returns are viewed, IRAS will send you Notices of Assessment.
 You then will need to pay your company’s tax in 1 month according to the amount finalized in such Notices.

-Should you have any questions about the Singapore taxes, please contact us for answers!
+Should you have any questions about the Singapore taxes, please contact us via firstname.lastname@example.org for answers!